aimlEnthusiasts/Insta_Insightify/README.md

-# Social Media Performance Analysis Tool
+# Social Media Performance Analysis Tool - Insta Insightify

 ## 📋 **Overview**
-The **Social Media Performance Analysis Tool** is designed to analyze social media engagement data, providing actionable insights to improve content strategies.
+The **Insta Insightify** is designed to analyze social media engagement data, providing actionable insights to improve content strategies.
 This project was developed as part of a pre-hackathon assignment for the Level Supermind Hackathon.

 The tool includes:
 - A dataset simulating social media engagement metrics.